 Using your laptop when it’s on your lap, especially when it’s connected to Wifi, is completely terrible for you.
 I understand, it’s extremely convenient to have your laptop with you when you’re on the couch, or in your recliner and watching TV, but trust me, it’s not worth it.

 Luckily, this is one area of EMF protection where an actually helpful product exists.
 They make EMF radiation shields for your laptop.
-It’s basically a lap sized desk for your laptop to rest on, that reduces 100% of radiation, as well as reducing heat exposure by 99%.
+It’s basically a lap-sized desk for your laptop to rest on, which reduces 100% of radiation, as well as reducing heat exposure by 99%.
 You can check out my full guide to EMF protection laptop pads here.
 I’m currently using this one from Defendershield and I absolutely love it!

 If you are going to use your laptop on your lap, and not use a shield, at least try to rest it on a pillow or thick blanket to reduce the distance and heat exposure.
 Also, if possible, turn the wireless off, as the RF radiation from the wifi is one of the biggest dangers.